 If you’re visiting during the colder months, consider, instead, booking a spa treatment—even if your hotel doesn’t have an onsite spa, almost all of the best resorts allow non-guests to book treatments, like The Spa at Aria or Qua Bath and Spa at Caeser’s Palace.

-If you’re looking for a few low-key activities, head to snap a photo in front of the iconic “Welcome to Las Vegas” sign or see the graveyard of neon signs of Vegas’ yesteryear at the very cool Neon Museum.
+For example, head to snap a photo in front of the iconic “Welcome to Las Vegas” sign or see the graveyard of neon signs of Vegas’ yesteryear at the very cool Neon Museum.
 History buffs will love Titanic: The Artifact Exhibition at Luxor, where you can see an unopened champagne bottle and a piece of the actual hull, amongst 250 other artifacts from the world’s most famous shipwreck.

 After a more chill day, branch out from the city area and spend the fourth day of your Las Vegas itinerary exploring the natural beauty surrounding the city.

-For example, join a Red Rock Canyon tour, like this one or this one, where you’ll get to explore a stunning National Conservation area, known for its red sandstone cliffs and Native American petroglyphs.
+Join a Red Rock Canyon tour, like this one or this one, where you’ll get to explore a stunning National Conservation area, known for its red sandstone cliffs and Native American petroglyphs.
+Alternatively, if you’d prefer to explore on your own, you can rent a car for the day and enjoy the park at your own pace.

-Alternatively, you can drive to the Valley of Fire, which is renowned for its rugged cliffs of shocking colors of red, orange, and pink.
+Drive to the Valley of Fire, which is renowned for its rugged cliffs of shocking colors of red, orange, and pink.
 Some of the best trails to see the incredible geological formations here are the Fire Wave or the Pink Canyon—it’s like being on another planet!

-If outdoor recreation isn’t really your thing, but you still want to enjoy what greater Las Vegas has to offer, check out Seven Magic Mountains, the Instagram-famous sculpture of colorful rock piles, towering over the barren desert.
-You can visit this unique art installation by yourself or instead, avoid the hassle of a rental car or ride share and, instead, join a tour that stops at Seven Magic Mountains, like this one, that also stops at the famed “Welcome to Las Vegas” sign and the California desert.
+You can visit this unique art installation by yourself or alternatively, join a tour that stops at Seven Magic Mountains, like this one, that also stops at the famed “Welcome to Las Vegas” sign and the California desert.

-One of the most popular things to do in Las Vegas is not actually in the city at all, but rather one of the most iconic landmarks in the United States—the Grand Canyon!
 There’s plenty of tours to choose from, like this one or this small group option, both of which take you to the western rim to the amazing Skywalk, where you can walk on a glass bridge suspended 4,000 feet above the canyon floor below.

 Most of these tours also make a stop at the Hoover Dam, the largest dam in the United States—you’ll learn all kinds of fascinating information from your guide here, like the fact that the dam produces 4 BILLION kilowatt-hours of hydroelectric power each year, which is enough to serve 1.4 million people including one of the world’s most power-hungry cities!